Syon Abbey: Return to England

 The Lisbon community returned to England in 1861, settling first in Spetisbury, Dorset; moving in 1887 to Chudleigh, Devon (in a building known as Chudleigh Abbey); and then in 1925 (or 1935) to Marley House, in the parish of Rattery, South Brent, Devon.
 The religious community, or Abbey, of Syon thus had the distinction of being the only English one that survived the Reformation unbroken.
 A large piece of sculptured stonework from the monastery's remains was returned to them ceremoniously by the Duke of Northumberland, owner of Syon House.
 In 2004, the remaining medieval books in the abbey's collection were deposited for safe-keeping with the University of Exeter Library.
 In 2011 Syon Abbey, by now reduced to three elderly sisters, was closed and sold.
 The remaining sisters now live in Plymouth.

 Resting place for coffin of Henry VIII

 On 14 February 1547 the coffin of King Henry VIII lay overnight at Syon, en route from Westminster for burial in St George's Chapel, Windsor.
 Twelve years before in 1535 a Franciscan friar named William Peyto (or Peto, Petow; d.1558 or 1559), had preached before the king at Greenwich Palace "that God's judgements were ready to fall upon his head and that dogs would lick his blood, as they had done to Ahab", whose infamy rests upon 1 Kings 16:33: "And Ahab did more to provoke the Lord God of Israel to anger than all the kings of Israel that were before him".
 The prophecy was said to have been fulfilled during this night at Syon, when some "corrupted matter of a bloody colour" fell from the coffin to the floor.

+Syon Abbey was also home to Katherine Howard, fifth wife of Henry VIII, from November 1541 to February 1542, when she was executed.